cedadev/jasmin-workshop/exercises/ex01/README.md

    ```

-   The service is [fully documented here](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/), including troubleshooting tips, so we recommend you follow those to get set up.
+   The service is [fully documented here](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/), including installation and troubleshooting tips, so we recommend you follow those to get set up.

    Once you have estabished a connection to an `nx-login` server, return here to complete the rest of this exercise.